-The aurora borealis, or northern lights as they’re commonly known, are a beacon for many global travelers.
-They are visible from more than ten countries, almost all located in the Arctic, and can often be observed simply by being in the right place at the right time.
+The aurora borealis is a beacon for many global travelers who know how to see the northern lights.
+They are visible from more than 10 countries, almost all of which are located in the Arctic, and can often be observed simply by being in the right place at the right time.
 In an effort to lure tourists, some tour operators are getting creative in their offerings.
 Guests can sleep in glass hotels, soak in hot springs, and even stay in hexagonal chalets on rugged mountain peaks.
-But if you’re looking for the ultimate way to swoon your partner on your next trip up north, these are the five most unique ways to see the northern lights.
+But if you’re looking for the ultimate way to swoon your partner under the lights on your next trip up north, these are the six best ways to see the northern lights.

-How frustrating it can be to spend hours waiting for the Northern Lights, only to learn that your location is a bit off for the day’s best viewing.
+How frustrating it can be to spend hours waiting for the northern lights, only to learn that your location is a bit off for the day’s best viewing.
 Travel company Off The Map decided to ease the pain by offering two mobile methods for the enthusiastic aurora seeker.
-One method is a moving sled with a cabin on the back underneath the stars of Iceland.
-Guests can lie down and watch the show from their comfortable, enclosed porch with the ability to move on if it appears the viewing is better further down trail.
+One method is a moving sled with a cabin on the back that offers a mobile view from underneath the stars of Iceland.
+Guests can lie down and watch the show from their comfortable and enclosed porch with the ability to move on if it appears the viewing is better farther down trail.

 Another equally mobile (and strikingly romantic) option is to take a seven-night sleigh ride through the snow-capped hills outside of Harriniva, Finland.
 Over the course of a week, you’ll snowshoe, eat local cuisine, and spend the evenings chasing down the northern lights.
 With a full week to spare, you’re bound to catch the perfect view of the lights at least one night.

 How about a bit of whale watching to go with those swirling colors?
-Discover The World runs four-night trips in both Norway and Iceland that pair adventurous outings of whale watching during the day with evenings spent under the stars and the dancing northern lights.
+Discover The World runs four-night trips in both Norway and Iceland that pair adventurous outings that have people whale watching during the day with spending the evenings under the stars and the dancing northern lights.